flibdev/cyberpunk-mods/UI-Improvements/readme.md

 ### Crafting
 - Ammo crafting is limited to the maximum carryable per type

+### Dialer Menu
+- Sorting by either name or timestamp (install time choice)
+- Always shows contacts that are Quest Related or have unread messages first

 ### Journal
+- Vehicle quests now have a codex image link to the vehicle being purchased
 - Sort Jobs dynamically by timestamp/name/difficulty
 - Sort Messages dynamically by timestamp/name
 - Sort Shards dynamically by timestamp/name

-### Dialer Menu
+### Shards
-- Sorting by either name or timestamp (install time choice)
-- Always shows contacts that are Quest Related or have unread messages first
+- Added localized names for the 4 "Other" groups CDPR added
+- Fixed the name of the Encrypted shards group

 ### Vendors:
+- Fast Buy & Sell
+  - Allows you to buy and sell entire items stacks without any additional dialogs
+  - Uses the `activate_secondary` keybinding (defaults to Right Mouse Button)
+- Quantity pickers are now limited to the players/vendors total money
 - Iconic Items cannot be sold
 - Ripperdoc vendor screen only shows number of unowned mods per body category

+## Localization Support
+- The button hint text used by the Journal sorting methods uses existing LocKeys and _should_ be fully localized
+- The updated shard group names use existing LocKeys and _should_ be fully localized
+- The Fast Buy/Sell button hints use a bit of a hack, but are confirmed to make sense in English and Russian

 ## TODO
 - [X] Limit ammo crafting to type limit